-Assessment is conducted in four ways.
-Formal assessment includes the successful completion of the course and requires passing all four components.
+Assessment is conducted in three ways.
+Formal assessment includes the successful completion of the course and requires passing all three components.

-- Written/presentation assignments must be successfully passed.
-(Guidelines that detail marking criteria and due dates for each assignment are provided separately). - Seminar presentation (45 minutes per person). - Case study (2,500 3,500 words). - Attendance in both components of the training must be at least 80%. - Attendance at supervision groups (80% = 32 of 40 sessions). - Attendance at workshops (80% = 7 of 8 days). - Supervision evaluation satisfactory knowledge and skill in the using the CAT model needs to be demonstrated in Year 2. - Supervisors will provide feedback regularly to trainees in their groups. - In addition, a more formal evaluation of skills is conducted twice, mid and end of the year.
-Progress is recorded on the Orygen Supervision Evaluation form. - To be eligible for CAT Practitioner status you will need to have completed a minimum of eight cases, of which ideally at least two will be 16-session interventions and demonstrate working at a sufficient standard.
-It is expected that CAT sessions will be held weekly and all must include supervised reformulation, middle and goodbye phases.
-Consequently, it may take students longer than two-years to achieve this.
+- 1. Written/presentation assignments must be successfully passed.
+(Guidelines that detail marking criteria and due dates for each assignment are provided separately) - Theoretical essay (3,000 words) OR Seminar presentation (45 -90 minutes) - Case study (3,000 words) - 2.
+Attendance in both components of the training must be at least 80%. - Attendance at supervision groups (80% = 32 of 40 sessions) - Attendance at workshops (80% = 7 of 8 days) - 3.
+Supervision evaluation satisfactory knowledge and skill in the using the CAT model needs to be demonstrated in Year 2. - Supervisors will provide feedback regularly to trainees in their groups. - In addition, a more formal evaluation of skills is conducted towards the end of the year.
+Progress is recorded on the Orygen Supervision Evaluation form. - Two to four completed cases, of which ideally at least two will be 16-session interventions.
+It is expected that sessions will be held weekly and all must include supervised reformulation, middle and goodbye phases.